Morphology: Greek and Latin Roots Overview E-Learning Training

 Upon completion, participants will:

-Note: While the content of this workshop is sufficient for some struggling readers, it is not a replacement for the complete intervention/remediation course content of Phonics First® or Structures for those with significant reading deficits and LD and dyslexic learners.
+Note: While the content of this workshop is sufficient for some struggling readers, it is not a replacement for the complete intervention/remediation course content of Phonics First® or Structures for students with significant reading deficits, a learning disability or dyslexia.